 Massage has been proven to increase the levels of dopamine and serotonin.
 These are hormones in the body that, when at low levels, can increase depression.
 Stress hormones, such as cortical and norepinephrine are reduced during massage.
 This is very important, given that 10-20% of women will develop depression during their pregnancy.

 Prenatal massage assists in relaxing the expectant mother’s body and relieving stress, which can allow for a more comfortable and timely childbirth.
 When the mother becomes particularly stressed or anxious, her body will react with a “fight or flight” response.
 Her instincts detect there is something in the environment that is creating stress or is unsafe.
 This is especially important towards the end of the pregnancy because when the mother’s body feels the environment is not safe, she may be more likely to carry past her term in order to protect her child.
-Because massage therapy aides in reducing stress, having body work done regularly will decrease these chances.
+Because massage therapy aids in reducing stress, having body work done regularly will decrease these chances.

 Decrease in Swelling